drandreaskrueger/chainhammer/docs/FAQ.md

     ssh chainhammer
     watch -n 10 "free -m"

-you you can keep an eye on your RAM, and for your disk:
+so you can keep an eye on your RAM - and for your disk:

     watch -n 10 "df"

+---

 ## Quorum off

-Quorum-crux cannot run in a t2.micro with only 1 GB.
-To avoid problems, it is switched off by default.
+Quorum-crux currently needs ~2.6 GiB of RAM, and to avoid hard-to-spot problems, it is switched off by default.

-Simply run with the switch $CH_QUORUM:
+Simply run with the switch $CH_QUORUM=true:

     CH_QUORUM=true CH_MACHINE=$HOSTNAME ./run-all_small.sh

 if you want to enable it.